A mechanical shaft is a rotating member, usually of a circular cross-section, either solid or hollow, which transmits power and rotational motion.

 Key principles of shaft design

-During the design stage of the shaft, the following key principle should be taken into consideration by the product designer.
+During the design stage of the shaft, the product designer should consider the following key principle.

 - Keep the shaft as short as possible and the bearing supports as close to the load vectors as possible.
-This will keep the shaft deflection and bending moments and also increase resonance and critical speed
+This will keep the shaft deflection and bending moments and increase resonance and critical speed.

 - Place shaft stress concentration points away from stressed regions of the shaft.
-Add fillet radii, smooth surface finish
+Add fillet radii to a smooth surface finish.

-- Only use hollow shaft if weight is critical
+- Only use a hollow shaft if weight is critical.

 Shaft design consideration